demsarjure/hpc_hello_world/README.md

 python3 hpc_hello_world.py -i data.csv -o test.txt
 ```

-This call would read the numbers inside the `data.csv` file and print them into `test.txt`.
+This call would read and summarize the numbers inside the `data.csv` file and print the result in `test.txt`.

 ## Getting access to a HPC system